 Now, keep in mind, tuition isn’t the only expense that goes into the cost of a college class.
 You’ll also need to consider books, supplies, student fees, and transportation.

-Take note: Expenses such as housing and other living costs will not be affected by your course load, but you’ll need to factor them into your budget.
+Take note: Expenses such as housing and other living costs will not be affected by your course load, but you’ll also need to factor them into your budget.

 Books and Supplies

-The average cost of books and supplies is estimated to be around $1,000 to $1,500 per year.
+The average cost of books and supplies is estimated to be $1,000 to $1,500 per year.
 It depends on where you attend college and which classes you take — some courses and majors are more expensive than others.

 For example, art majors may need to purchase specific supplies, engineering majors may pay more in technology costs, and medical students may face additional lab fees.